 Relevant experiential learning as gained through the military and evaluated by the American Council on Education (ACE) for undergraduate credit can satisfy some general education or elective requirements.
 Official military transcripts are required.
 This institution does not award credit for any other prior experiential learning.

-ISSA holds articulation agreements with:
+International Sports Sciences Association holds articulation agreements with:

-• California University of Pennsylvania (CAL U)
+- California University of Pennsylvania (CAL U)

-• Huntington College of Health Sciences (HCHS)
+- Huntington University of Health Sciences

 - Waldorf College, Forest City, IA

 California University of Pennsylvania (CAL U)

-ISSA and CAL U acknowledge their shared mission to provide quality higher education programs, which meet the needs of the region and provide a workforce of highly trained residents.
-Graduates of ISSA’s AS in Exercise Science program will qualify for junior standing upon admission to CAL U’s BS in Sport Management with a concentration in Wellness & Fitness program, provided students earn a grade of C or higher in transferable classes.
+ISSA CES and CAL U acknowledge their shared mission to provide quality higher education programs, which meet the needs of the region and provide a workforce of highly trained residents.
+Graduates of the associate degree program will qualify for junior standing upon admission to CAL U’s BS in Sport Management with a concentration in Wellness & Fitness program, provided students earn a grade of C or higher in transferable classes.

-Huntington College of Health Sciences (HCHS)
+Huntington University of Health Sciences